 The school uses the Common Academic Scholarship Examinations (CASE).
 Awards will be made either for overall performance or for outstanding ability in a single subject provided that it is supported by reasonable competence in others.

 Awards in Art, Drama, Music, Sport and Design & Technology are conditional upon candidates passing the 13+ Common Entrance examinations, or being exempted from it as a result of their performance in the Common Academic Scholarship examination, or passing the College’s own entrance tests.

 Bursaries may be offered to pupils with any of the above merit awards who are in need of additional financial assistance.
 Parents will be required to complete a Financial Circumstances Form.

-Malvern College offers four Academic Scholarships for Sixth Form candidates:
+Malvern College offers three Academic Scholarships for Sixth Form candidates together with an Art Scholarship and Hockey Scholarship.

 The Alan Duff Scholarship (up to 30% of fees)